 - Determine if clinicians may be assessed under any of the eight episode-based measures by auditing claims for:

 - Risk adjustment variables

 - Review benchmarks to determine achievement points and calculate a Cost performance category score (for comparison purposes).

 What Are CMS Cost Benchmarks?

 CMS establishes a single, national benchmark for each Cost measure, based on claims data from the performance period.
 As such, there’s an approximate six-month lag between the performance period ending and clinicians finding out how they measured up.
-For example, the Medicare Spending Per Beneficiary (MSPB) and Total Per Capita Cost for All Attributed Beneficiaries (TPCC) benchmarks used to determine a Merit-based Incentive Payment System (MIPS)-eligible clinician’s 2019 Cost performance category won’t be made public until this summer.
+For example, the Medicare Spending Per Beneficiary (MSPB) and Total Per Capita Cost for All Attributed Beneficiaries (TPCC) benchmarks used to determine a MIPS-eligible clinician’s 2021 Cost performance category won’t be made public until the summer of 2022.

-To calculate the Cost performance category for 2020 performance, the CMS will assign one to 10 achievement points to each scored measure based on the clinician or clinician group’s performance on the measure compared to the performance period benchmark.
+To calculate the Cost performance category for 2022 performance, CMS will assign one to 10 achievement points to each scored measure based on the clinician or clinician group’s performance on the measure compared to the performance period benchmark.